2i2c-org/team-compass/business-development/meetings/index.md

 The outcome of these planning meetings are captured on the [BD Team Board](https://github.com/orgs/2i2c-org/projects/61/views/1?filterQuery=).

 :::{note}
-CRM/Deal related information is stored in Hubspot.
+CRM/Deal related information is stored in HubSpot.
+See [](../crm.md).
 :::

 **Sync/checking**
 We have two, 15 minute synchronous checkins each week.
 These help us to:

 - Communicate if we are still on track to meeting the iteration's goals
 - Proactively pivot or redistribute focus/capacity based on challenges or new information
 - Identify and resolve blockers

 **Continuous improvement**
 We have a retrospective at the end of each iteration to provide opportunities to improve our way of working.